rossop/cad-refactoring-poc/README.md

 │   └── temp/
 │
 ├── doc/
 │
+│
+├── notebooks/          # Jupyter notebooks which can be runned usign Docker │
 ├── src/                # Source code for your CAD refactoring library │   ├── __init__.py     # Makes this directory a Python package